American Football League (1940): Demise of the third major league AFL

 Although the AFL lost the Boston Bears franchise prior to the beginning of the 1941 season, its owners were optimistic about the league's long-term future.
 Although the league's average attendance was less than that of the more-established NFL, the AFL seemed to be on as firm a financial footing as the older league.
 By the end of the 1941 season, a new franchise was awarded to Detroit for the 1942 season.
 The league was the first major football league to complete a double round robin schedule, in which each team played each other twice.

-All the plans for 1942 came to a sudden stop upon the Japanese attack on Pearl Harbor and the start of World War II on December 7, 1941.
+All the plans for 1942 came to a sudden stop upon the Japanese attack on Pearl Harbor and the United States' entry into World War II on December 7, 1941.
 During the winter of 1941–42, numerous players from both leagues were drafted into the U.S. military.
 So many players went overseas that several AFL and NFL teams were left with barely enough players to field viable teams.
 It soon became apparent to the AFL owners that the success of the league was very much in question.

 On September 2, 1942, AFL president William D. Cox announced the league would suspend operations for the war's duration.

 The league did not return.
 The NFL was without a competitor until the formation of the All-America Football Conference in 1946, one year after the end of World War II.